MerrickMath/MerrickMath.github.io-PumpkinBomb/index.md

 ### Welcome to the Pumpkin BOMB challenge

 In this challenge you are trying to estimate the number of elastic bands it takes to **IMPLODE** four different pumpkins.
-We will be using size 64 (3.5 inch by 0.25 inch) elastic bands on imposiono day.
+We will be using size 64 (3.5 inch by 0.25 inch) elastic bands on implosion day.

 You may notice that each pumpkin has a unique shape and size.